|

 the whole image.
 I start off at the widest aperture, then stop down in one stop increments up to where things don't

+longest setting.
 I list the focal length above the boxes.
-These shots are almost always taken at infinity focus, and always re-shot at
+These shots are almost always taken at infinity focus,

 Here is the general location of the center corps in the full image.